Storylines library

 Trackable hypotheses surfaced by Weekly.
-Each thesis carries the week it opened and a running record of supporting and countering evidence.
+Each storyline carries the week it opened and a running record of supporting and countering evidence.

 How we judge